-Students may obtain from .5 to 1 credit of mastery-based credit for English Language Arts, Math, and Science by passing a district-created assessment (if an assessment has been developed) that is aligned to state learning standards and course equivalency requirements adopted by the office of the Superintendent of Public Instruction (OSPI).
+Students may obtain .5-1.0 mastery-based credit for English language arts, math, science, social studies, the arts, health and physical education, integrated environmental and sustainability education, and world languages by passing a district-created assessment that is aligned to state learning standards and course equivalency requirements adopted by the office of the superintendent of public instruction (OSPI).
 Students do not need to have attempted and failed a course before being eligible for these options.
-The available options may include:

-- · Locally created written or oral test; - Written report by the student; - Student-designed portfolio of work; - Student presentation or oral defense of their learning in the course; - · Hands-on demonstration of knowledge and skills; or - A combination of assessment approaches, as defined by the district.
+- · Locally created written or oral test;

+- Written report by the student;

+- Student-designed portfolio of work;

+- Student presentation or oral defense of their learning in the course;

+- Hands-on demonstration of knowledge and skills;

+- · A combination of assessment approaches, as defined by the district; or

+- Other locally developed methods.